SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Group 2 is already assumed to not take the Debsoc seriously, so if accommodating them makes them lazier and causes half of them to drop out soon, it's still a net positive because these are people you wouldn't have had to begin with.

-People's interest in debate can fall or rise over time, based on what they discover about debate as time passes, and whether they like what they discover.
+People's interest in debate can fall or rise over time, based on what they discover about debate as time passes, and whether they like what they discover. [(From the feedback form)]
-A lot of people in group 1 will drop out due to falling interest.
-However, if you hadn't been extra accommodating, you'd never have gotten members from group 2 whose interest would have risen over time because debate is more fun than they thought.
+A lot of people in group 1 will drop out due to **falling interest**.
+However, if you hadn't been extra accommodating, you'd never have gotten members from group 2 whose interest would have **risen over time** instead because debate turned out to be more fun than they had thought.